 Recharge by precipitation on the valley floor is evidenced by the fact that following rains there is a rapid rise of the water levels in the wells situated in the valley.
 The fluctuations of the water level in two observation wells (246 and 350) in Finney County, the cumulative departure from normal monthly precipitation at Garden City, and the monthly precipitation at Garden City are shown in figure 12.
 Both wells are shallow, unused irrigation wells in the Arkansas valley.
 Well 246 is about 1.75 miles north of Arkansas River and well 350 is about 0.75 mile south of the river.
 Figure 11 shows the fluctuations of the water levels in four observation wells in Gray County, the cumulative departure from normal monthly precipitation at Cimarron, and the monthly precipitation at Cimarron.
 Well 432 in figure 11 is in the Arkansas valley about a quarter of a mile north of the river.

 Figure 12--Hydrographs showing the relation bewteen the monthly fluctuations of the water levels in wells 246 and 350 and the monthly precipitation at Garden City.
 Precipitation data from U.S. Weather Bureau.
-A larger version of this figure is available.

 During a normal year the water table in the Arkansas valley in this area reaches its highest stage in June or July, and its lowest stage in the fall--generally in September or October.
 The decline of the water table from about June until October is caused in part by the withdrawal of large quantities of water from irrigation wells in the valley and in part by the heavy draft created by the vegetation during the growing season.
 The water levels in all wells do not follow this routine behavior every year, for other factors may affect them.
 Many of the valley wells in Finney County deviated from their routine behavior in 1941 owing in part to the abnormally high rainfall during May, June, July, and August and in part to the resulting decrease in withdrawal of water for irrigation.
 The rainfall as recorded at Garden City for the 4-month period from May through August was 6.67 inches above normal.
 The result of this on the water levels in wells is shown by the hydrographs of wells 246 and 350 in figure 12.